BioVeL/portal-tests/README.md

 and datasets to check that they are working.
 This attempts to use the public workflows already installed in the portal.
-These workflows are called `testBioVeL_<abbrev>_<strategy>.py`, where `<abbrev>` is the abbreviated workflow name and `<strategy>` describes hwo to deal with the inputs.
+These workflows are called `testBioVeL_<abbrev>_<strategy>.py`, where `<abbrev>` is the abbreviated workflow name and `<strategy>` describes how to deal with the inputs.
 The `default` strategy uses the example inputs and generally clicks through the interactions.
 The `tutorial` strategy attempts to follow the instructions provided in the workflow's tutorial.